nileshparab42/Gesture-Volume-Control/README.md

 ```
 python VolumeHandControl.py
 ```
 The application will launch and begin detecting and interpreting hand gestures made in front of the webcam.
-To adjust the volume, you can make a "thumbs up" gesture to increase the volume, or a "thumbs down" gesture to decrease the volume.
+To adjust the volume, use thumb and the index finger.

 ## Authors